 The house is set on the side of a steep hill.
 Its most prominent feature is its angular, expansive concrete roof that seems to somehow float precariously over a glassed-in living area and pool.
 Due to its hillside location, the house also features expansive views of Los Angeles and the surrounding countryside.

 Lautner, a protégé of architect Frank Lloyd Wright, originally designed and built the house for the Sheats family in the early 1960s.
-Several years after purchasing the house out of escrow in 1972 for $185,000, Goldstein commissioned Lautner to again work on the house, this time to redesign and make improvements.
+Several years after purchasing the house out of escrow in 1972 for $185,000 (roughly $1 million in today's dollars), Goldstein commissioned Lautner to again work on the house, this time to redesign and make improvements.
 "It was never my goal to bring the house back to where it was originally, because it wasn't perfect originally," said Goldstein recently to the Los Angeles Times.
 "My goal was to make it perfect."

 Lautner and Goldstein worked on the house over the years, adding the invisible glass walls, retractable skylights, and custom concrete furniture in keeping with the overall modern minimalist style.
 The architect also added several unique touches, including a reflecting pool walkway and a glass sink with no visible faucet.
 Goldstein also decided to set off the minimalist concrete building by planning a jungle of tropical plants around the home and property.